-Technological systems are designed to trade off a variety of characteristics; for example, a computer is designed to trade off cost, processing speed, size, reliability, etc. Engineering design has adopted the principles of modularity, regularity and hierarchy as keys to cost-effective and reliable design, both in theory and practice (Suh, 1990).
+Technological systems are designed to trade off a variety of characteristics; for example, a computer is designed to trade off cost, processing speed, size, reliability, etc. Engineering design has adopted the principles of modularity, regularity and hierarchy as keys to cost-effective and reliable design, both in theory and practice (Suh 1990).
 A key part of this design process is the use of component libraries, which enable reuse of well-designed components/sub-systems.
-As the complexity of technological systems increases, module re-use increases, based on (a) symmetrical and regular structures and (b) developing standards for component-based methodology translates into reduced design, fabrication and operation costs.
+As the complexity of technological systems increases, module re-use increases, based on (a) symmetrical and regular structures and (b) developing standards for components and dimensions, since this regularity and component-based methodology translates into reduced design, fabrication and operation costs.